STARInformatics/beacon-aggregator/client/docs/ConceptsApi.md

 <a name="getConceptDetails"></a>
 # **getConceptDetails**
-> List&lt;InlineResponse2001&gt; getConceptDetails(conceptId)
+> List&lt;ConceptDetail&gt; getConceptDetails(conceptId, beacons, sessionId)

-Retrieves details for a specified concepts in the system, as specified by a (url-encoded) CURIE identifier of a concept known the given knowledge source.
+Retrieves details for a specified concepts in the system, as specified by a (url-encoded) CURIE identifier of a concept known the given knowledge source

 ### Example
 ```java